danielaparker/jsoncons/README.md

 ## What's new on master

-All unicode conversion and validation functions required by jsoncons have been gathered into the header file `unicode_traits.hpp`, which is included in this distribution, but now maintained in a separate github project, [unicode_traits](https://github.com/danielaparker/unicode_traits).
+- All unicode conversion and validation functions required by jsoncons have been gathered into the header file `unicode_traits.hpp`, which is included in this distribution, but now maintained in a separate github project, [unicode_traits](https://github.com/danielaparker/unicode_traits).
+- Issues with precedence in JsonPath evaluations have been fixed
+- literal operators _json and _wjson have been introduced

 ## Get jsoncons